 This might be controversial but I’m not sure that any of the excellence awards have really helped promote the concepts of excellence, as was originally intended.
 Why?
-Well, having been involved in various roles in a number of different award schemes since the turn of the century, it saddens me to say this but when was the last time a globally recognised organisation won one?
-And I mean the WHOLE organisation, not just a plant or business unit.
+Well, having been involved in various roles in a number of different award schemes since the turn of the century, it saddens me to say this but when was the last time a globally recognized organization won one?
+And I mean the WHOLE organization, not just a plant or business unit.

-If we want an Excellence Award that really recognises the best in the world, we need a completely new approach.
+If we want an Excellence Award that really recognizes the best in the world, we need a completely new approach.
 It’s time for some new thinking…